(Mod 10.5) Arsenal’s PvE HR 100% Crit Build

 - Gladiator’s Guile: Additional 15% movement speed and Stamina Gain equal to 15% of your Power

 While it would be ideal to have all epic Insignias, it’s not very important.
 Uncommon Insignias work just fine.
 You should focus primarily on being able to complete a set bonus before trying to obtain an epic Insignia.
+Also, if you do run a legendary mount and remember to use your combat power, consider using Cavalry’s Warning.
+If you’re not interested in the utility Insignia bonuses and just want more Power, use Assassin’s Covenant.

 IMPORTANT READ THIS A little note before we begin.
 With the addition of the Stable from Mod 9, it is entirely likely that you might start to over-cap on a particular stat.
 For example, anything beyond 60% Resistance Ignored for PvE is considered wasted.
 For stats like Control Bonus and Combat Advantage, you start seeing very hard diminishing returns after allocating about 1100-1200 points.
 You can read more about the math behind this here.
 Because of this, I have chosen to take some boons that might not be ideal for your build.
 While in general you will want to go for strictly offensive boons, you will have to evaluate your build to make sure that you do not over-cap on certain stats and change it accordingly.
 I will notate my differences below.